chandnit/HenryMedsAssessment/README.md

   "last_name": “Doe”
 }
 ```
 Returns a newly created provider with a provider_id.
-You can hit this endpoint before proceeding with testing the others or just use the providers I prepopulate the database with in step 13 of the initial setup:
+You can hit this endpoint before proceeding with testing the others or just use the providers I prepopulate the database with in the initial setup:
 ```
 {
     "provider_id": 1,